Automating with Rules

-Rules are one of the most powerful features of Desk.com.
-They enable you to perform automated actions; set them up once rather than performing repeated actions over and over.
-Rules automates your workflow, freeing up your agents to focus on supporting your customers rather than managing the inbox.
+Rules allow you to perform automated actions by configuring them once rather than performing repeated actions again and again.
+Rules automate your workflow, freeing up agents to avoid repetitive tasks.

-Note: Access to rules requires at least "Workflow Manager" level permissions, but Administrator or Billing Administrator permissions are recommended for the most rule versatility.
+Access to rules requires at least "Workflow Manager" level permissions, but Administrator or Billing Administrator permissions are recommended for the most versatility.

-Rules are based on an event or some kind of action taking place in the Case.
+Rules are based on an event or action taking place in the Case.
 The magic of rules is understanding the different types of rules that you can create.
 Desk.com offers 10 rule types that you can configure based on the type of interaction taking place:

-- Inbound Interaction - These run when an interaction comes into Desk.com.
+- Inbound Interaction - These run when an interaction comes inbound into Desk.com on a new or existing case from a customer.
 It could be an email from a client, a tweet, a reply, etc.

-- Outbound Interaction - These run when something is outgoing from Desk.com, such as replying to a customer.
+- Outbound Interaction - These run when an interaction is sent out of Desk.com, such as sending an email reply to a customer.